Timergara: Transport

 Timergara connects Bajawar, Dir Upper and Chitral to the rest of Khyber Pukhtunkhwa.
 Timergara has two busy bypass roads that connect different areas.
 The nearest airport is Peshawar International Airport, about ninety-eight miles away.
 The buses, taxis and private vehicles are the main means of transport.

 Sports

-There is no public sports ground but the people of khungi payeen village make for themselves a very beautiful ground in the bank of river.
+There is no public sports ground but the people of khungi payeen village make for themselves a beautiful ground in the bank of river.
 Football players play their football and cricketers play Cricket and also players play volleyball.

 There is no proper facility available for players to play a professional sports.
 The area has produced some prominent players in different sports i.e. Naseem Shah, Imran Khan and Israrullah (cricket), Murtaza Ahmad (hockey) and Irfan Ahmad (badminton).
 These players have represented Pakistan in different types of international cricket and provincial and regional teams in different games.
 The youngsters have a great passion for sports like cricket, football, basketball, volleyball, and hockey.
 Rest House Ground and FC Ground (Balambat) are the two main sporting events sites.
 The residents have made small grounds for sports facilities on the banks of rivers and as well as at the bottom of mountains.